-Get ’em Talking: Communicative Language Teaching Lesson Plan Ideas for Any Classroom
+Communicative Language Teaching Lesson Plan Ideas

 This was especially true when it came time for speaking practice and classroom conversations—the students were nervous, shy and reluctant to utter sentences.
 It was a struggle to even get words out.

-Want to learn more about how CLT works and avoid a possible mutiny in your classroom?
-Then keep on reading.
+Want to learn more about how CLT works to liven up your classroom?

 What Is Communicative Language Teaching?